 In most cases, you can finish up those hours at your next placement.
 In any case, please contact either Dr. Baer or Dr. Danker to make arrangements.

 How many field experience hours do I have to do?

 It depends on the course you are taking.
 For Art 195, 10 hours are required.
-For Art 295, 15 hours are required.
-For Art 296, 15 hours are required.
-For Art 395, 20 hours are required.
+For Art 295, 296, and 395, 15 hours are required for each.
+For Art 493, 5 hours are required.
 For Art 495, 40 hours of field experience is "built in" to completing Saturday Art.
 You will end up completing at least 100 hours prior to student teaching.
 This number is required by the state of Ohio.